nkovalenko93/sequelize-stream/README.md

-# sequelize-stream
+# node-sequelize-stream

-sequelize-stream is a library allowing to stream data with sequelize.
+node-sequelize-stream is a library allowing to stream data with sequelize.

 To have "findAllWithStream" in your models: